gibsonpp/GR-sslcm-data/README.md

 brood_year
 </td>
 <td style="text-align:left;">
-Here equivalent to \[Return Year\]: the year adults SPAWNED, NOT the year they WERE SPAWNED.
+Here equivalent to \[Return Year\]: the year adults spawned, not the year they were spawned.
 This nomenclature is used to allow merging with other data sets.
 </td>
 </tr>